Pneumococcal Vaccine Scorecard

 • Reductions in child pneumonia, meningitis, and sepsis deaths, accelerating achievement of SDG 3.2

-• Reductions in catastrophic health care costs for families required to pay the high costs of child pneumonia, meningitis, and sepsis hospitalization
+• Reductions in catastrophic health care costs for families forced to pay the high costs of child pneumonia, meningitis, and sepsis hospitalization

 • Reductions in antimicrobial resistance as higher PCV vaccination means lower demand for antibiotics to treat pneumonia, meningitis, and sepsis

-Join the movement to close the remaining PCV coverage gaps and help the world tak another leap forward for child survival!
+Join the movement to close the remaining PCV coverage gaps and help the world take another leap forward for child survival!

 View the Every Breath Counts Pneumococcal Vaccine Scorecard